xcart/xcart-docs/_pages/kb_en/modules/multicurrency.md

 Before configuring the Multicurrency addon, please ensure that the addon {% link "Geolocation" ref_34F5BkhW %} is installed and enabled.
 {% endnote %}

-To enable the Multicurrency addon, follow the instructions from {% link "Installing and Activating Addons" ref_0fGEpvrh %}.
+To enable the Multicurrency addon, follow the instructions from {% link "Installing Addons from the X-Cart App Store" ref_Vn1mMUw9 %}.

 ### Configuring the Addon General Settings